fastify/fastify/docs/Reference/Hooks.md

 HTTP requests has been completed.
 It is useful when [plugins](./Plugins.md) has set up some state attached to the HTTP server that would prevent the server to close.
-_It is unlilely you would need to use this hook_, use the [`onClose`](#onclose) for the most common case.
+_It is unlikely you will need to use this hook_, use the [`onClose`](#onclose) for the most common case.

 ```js